serqco/qabstracts/README.md

 Directories (in sort of a chrono-logical order):

 - `volumes`:
-  The corpora used in the study (as external directories).
+  The subcorpora used in the study (as external directories).
+  Each subcorpus is the result of a call to the `retrievelit` downloader.
 - `prestudy`:
   preliminary look at a small sample of abstracts in order to understand the domain.